Weidmuller Terminal Blocks in Glendale, AZ

 - Better labels and circuit organization for service teams

-- Accessory matching when older terminal strips are changed
+- Accessory support when older blocks are changed

 Engineered Lifting Systems helps source Weidmuller terminal blocks for working industrial panels where part matching depends on more than the block itself.
 Wiring layout, accessory fit, cabinet condition, and equipment use all shape the right replacement path.